A functional limit theorem for dependent sequences with infinite variance stable limits: Stationary regularly varying sequences

 The right-hand side is the Laplace functional of a homogeneous Poisson process on $[0,1]$ with intensity $\theta u^{-\alpha}$ evaluated in the function $- \log g$.
 Therefore, it is equal to

-see for instance Embrechts et al.~\cite[Lemma~5.1.12]{Em97}; note that $0 \le g \le 1$.
-By the definition of $g$, the integral in the exponent is equal to the one in \eqref{E:complete:limit}.
-This completes the proof of the theorem. \end{proof}
+(see, e.g., Embrechts et al.~\cite{Em97}, Lemma 5.1.12; note that $0 \le g \le1$).
+By the definition of $g$, the integral in the exponent is equal to the one in \eqref{Ecompletelimit}.
+This completes the proof of the theorem. \end{pf*}